AliParky/titanic/README.md

 ## Dataset

 The dataset used in this analysis is the famous Titanic dataset from Kaggle, which contains information about passengers aboard the RMS Titanic, including:
-- Demographic information
+- Demographic information (age, sex, class)
-- Journey information
+- Journey information (cabin, embarked location, ticket class)
-- Family relationships
+- Family relationships (siblings/spouses, parents/children)
 - Survival status (target variable)

 ## Requirements